WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-21-Think-like-a-tester-and-test-for-the-impossible.markdown

 > When the data type offers no way to self-protect against invalid states, then use
 > unit tests agains the code that processes the data to check for handling of invalid states.

+and...

+> Consider changing the implementation to allow for data types that can either inherently
+> offer checking and protection, or that change the problem in such a way that the
+> opportunity for invalid data doesn't exist.

 __Distant and far away protection__

 ![diagram of a three tiered system with client, api, and backend where data correctness is checked in the client](/assets/client_api_backend_enforcedatacorrectness.svg)